Uranium and Depleted Uranium

 Radioactive materials (radioisotopes) play a key role in the technologies that provide us with food, water and good health and have become a vital part of modern life.
 They are produced by bombarding small amounts of particular elements with neutrons.
 Using relatively small special purpose nuclear reactors (usually called research reactors), a wide range of radioisotopes can be made at low cost.
 The use of radioisotopes has become widespread since the early 1950s, and there are now some 280 research reactors in 56 countries producing them.

 In medicine, radioisotopes are widely used for diagnosis, and also for treatment and research.
 Radioactive chemical tracers emit gamma radiation which provides diagnostic information about a person's anatomy and the functioning of specific organs.
 Radiotherapy also employs radioisotopes in the treatment of some illnesses, such as cancer.
-More powerful gamma sources are used to sterilise syringes, bandages and other medical equipment.
+More powerful gamma sources are used to sterilize syringes, bandages and other medical equipment.
 About one in two people in Western countries is likely to experience the benefits of nuclear medicine in their lifetime, and gamma sterilisation of equipment is almost universal.
 (See information page on Radioisotopes in Medicine.)

 In the preservation of food, radioisotopes are used to inhibit the sprouting of root crops after harvesting, to kill parasites and pests, and to control the ripening of stored fruit and vegetables.
 Irradiated foodstuffs are accepted by world and national health authorities for human consumption in an increasing number of countries.
 They include potatoes, onions, dried and fresh fruits, grain and grain products, poultry and some fish.
 Some prepacked foods can also be irradiated.

 Agriculturally, in the growing crops and breeding livestock, radioisotopes also play an important role.
-They are used to produce high-yielding, disease- and weather-resistant varieties of crops, to study how fertilisers and insecticides work, and to improve the productivity and health of domestic animals.
+They are used to produce high-yielding, disease- and weather-resistant varieties of crops, to study how fertilizers and insecticides work, and to improve the productivity and health of domestic animals.
 Industrially, and in mining, they are used to examine welds, to detect leaks, to study the rate of wear of metals, and for on-stream analysis of a wide range of minerals and fuels.
 (See information page on Radioisotopes in Industry.)

 Environmentally, radioisotopes are used to trace and analyse pollutants, to study the movement of surface water, and to measure water runoffs from rain and snow, as well as the flow rates of streams and rivers.